lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     // Distinct guardians: strictly ascending by guardian address. if (gs.guardian <= prevGuardian) revert GuardiansNotSortedOrDuplicate();
     prevGuardian = gs.guardian;

-    // Distinct hot keys: no resolved delegate may repeat across the batch.
-    // The guardian set is small (quorum is 4-of-6), so the nested scan is cheap. address signer = _effectiveSigner(gs.guardian);
-    for (uint256 j = 0; j < i; ++j) {
-        if (signers[j] == signer) revert DuplicateSigner();
 }
-    signers[i] = signer;
-}
 ```

-Strictly-ascending-by-guardian rejects both an unsorted array and any duplicate guardian in a single comparison; the nested scan then rejects any repeated resolved delegate, covering the case where two distinct guardian contracts resolve to the same hot key.
-Each `signer` is non-zero, because `_isValidGuardianSignature` has already rejected a guardian with no effective delegate.
 The submitter must sort the batch by **guardian address** to satisfy the ascending check.

 **Affected DSM entry points:** each `Signature` / `Signature[]` argument is extended to carry the guardian address as above: